HQarroum/awesome-iot/README.md

  - [eLua](http://www.eluaproject.net/) - eLua stands for Embedded Lua and the project offers the full implementation of the Lua Programming Language to the embedded world, extending it with specific features for efficient and portable software embedded development.
  - [ELFE](http://c3d.github.io/elfe/) - ELFE is a very simple and small programming language.
 While it is a general-purpose programming language, it is specifically tuned to facilitate the configuration and control of swarms of small devices such as sensors or actuators.
 - [MicroPython](https://docs.micropython.org/) - a lean and efficient Python implementation for microcontrollers and constrained systems
+- [PharoThings](https://github.com/pharo-iot/PharoThings) - Live programming platform for IoT projects based on [Pharo](https://pharo.org/) (a pure object-oriented programming language and a powerful environment, focused on simplicity and immediate feedback).

 #### Frameworks